 - Wear neutrals like the locals.
 If you want to stand out, then go ahead and wear your pastels and bright colors.
 But New Yorkers generally wear black, black, and a little grey and brown.

 - Stay central to the areas you plan to visit.
 We love Central Park and the area around it in Midtown.
-It was also close to main subway stations.
+It was also close to central subway stations.

 Day 1: Arrival